irisnet/irishub/docs/features/nft.md

 nft need to be issued before creation to declare their abstract properties:

--_Denom_: the globally unique asset class name
+-_Denom_: the globally unique nft category name

--_Denom ID_: the globally unique asset class identifier of Denom
+-_Denom ID_: the globally unique nft category identifier of Denom

 -_Metadata Specification_: The JSON Schema that nft metadata should follow